Obvious/Help Center

 • Title and objective — What the work is and what it accomplishes.

-• Approach and assumptions — The strategy and what the agent is taking for granted.
+• Approach — The strategy the agent plans to follow.
 Your chance to correct course early.

 • Objectives — Ordered milestones, each with optional sub-objectives that break down the work further.